Dlu6/Mayday_EC/mhu-wiki/docs/intro.md

 - Submit a support ticket through the system
 - Check our [FAQ section](./intro.md) for quick answers

-We're committed to helping you get the most out of your MHU Helpline system.
+We're committed to helping you get the most out of your Mayday Helpline system.